-Only in Barcelona for a few days?
-Then here is my itinerary for 3 days in Barcelona with some of the best things to see and do in the city!
+Looking for the perfect Barcelona itinerary?
+Then here’s how to spend an amazing 3 days in Barcelona with some of the best things to do in the city!

 I really think that 3 days in Barcelona is the perfect amount of time to immerse yourself in the city and see some of the top sites and attractions.

-You could keep on coming back to time and time again and still not completely see all the city has to offer, but 3 days in Barcelona is a great place to start, especially if it’s your first time here.
+This is a city you can keep on coming back to time and time again and still not completely see all that is has to offer, but Barcelona in 3 days is a great place to start, especially if it’s your first time here.

-It doesn’t matter whether you’ve just come across a new tapas bar or walked in on a street parade with beautiful fireworks going off, there are always so many new things to discover in the city.
+It doesn’t matter whether you’ve just come across a new tapas bar or walked in on a street party, there’s always something new and exciting to discover in this city in Spain.

-Even though this was my third time to the Barcelona, everything felt new and exciting like I was seeing things for the first time.
-There aren’t many cities around the world where each time you visit gives you nerves of excitement, but Barcelona is certainly one of those places.
+Even though this was my third time to Barcelona, everything felt new and exciting like I was seeing things for the first time.
+There aren’t many cities around the world where you get nerves of excitement each time you visit, but Barcelona is certainly one of those places.

 From walking around local markets to visiting Gaudi’s cathedral to strolling along the beach at Barcelonta, there really is something for everyone here.
 There’s incredible food, buzzing bars open all night, some of the best architecture in all of Spain and even a few adventures thrown in there for good measure too.

 Barcelona was my third destination for KLM’s ‘101 Reasons to Travel‘, a campaign all about finding those unique reasons to travel (it’s all in the name really).

-So, if you’re looking for some inspiration on what to do while the city, here is my 3 days in Barcelona itinerary.
-I hope you find it useful when planning your trip here.
+So, if you’re looking for some inspiration on what to do while the city, here is my 3 day Barcelona itinerary.
+Hopefully you’ll find it useful when planning your trip here.